romkey/vendo/README.md

 The user interface consists of a single web page which uses Bootstrap and jQuery.
 The page is stored in the SPIFFs flash filesystem along with local copies of the needed CSS and Javascript files so that a controller using this code won't need to be connected to the Internet in order to properly serve web pages.

+Before you try to build this software, you'll need to copy `src/config.h.sample` to `src/config.h` and edit it.
+You'll need to set your Wifi network name and password, as well as the number of LEDs in the strand you're controlling, the type of controller and the RGB configuration.
+If you're using a four wire contoller (with clock and data) you'll need to define `LED_CLOCK_PIN`, otherwise you must _not_ define it.

 ## Control Interface

-The controller has two control interfaces, implemented over HTTP and MQTT.
+The controller has two control interfaces, implemented over HTTP and Homebus.

 Users can:
 - choose preset light patterns